asimazbunzel/go-poskiorb/README.md

 ## Installation

-The code is written purely in Go so in order the installation is done using the `go` command.
+The code is written purely in Go so its installation requires `go` to be installed in your system.

 First, clone this code into your computer